You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 The better the description, the better a pin will do.

-If you’re stuck on what to write, try adding a line from the beginning of the blog post, and don’t forget to add two or three hashtags.
+If you’re stuck on what to write, try adding a line from the beginning of the blog post.

 Only the first fifty characters show up, but with long descriptions, you can use more keywords.

-That pin and description will stay on Pinterest permanently, and people will see it for years to come.
+The pin and it’s description stay on Pinterest permanently, and people will see it for years to come.

-That’s why Pinterest traffic is one of the best social media platforms for bloggers.
+That’s why Pinterest traffic is one of the best traffic platforms for bloggers.

-Give it your best every time because they will come back to haunt you (mine do too).
+Give it your best every time because the ugly or dumb ones will come back to haunt you (mine do).

 Use and understand Pinterest SEO.

-Each version of a pin that you create needs different descriptions and hashtags.
+Each version of a pin you create needs different descriptions and hashtags.

 It’ll help spread your content out and get it in front of new eyeballs.

-Use a variety of keywords in every nook and cranny of that pin.
+Use a variety of keywords in every nook and cranny of each pin.

 Soon it becomes second nature to you, and you’ll do it automatically without having to think about it.